When you’re studying Chinese, learning to listen can be a bumpy road.

 Looking for episode recommendations to get you started?
 Intermediate learners should check out 无理取闹 (Wúlǐqǔnào) — “Unreasonable,” a dialogue between a boy and a girl about joining an exclusive club.
 Another great episode is 问候病人 (Wènhòu bìngrén) — “Greeting a Patient,” where you’ll hear vocab about being sick.

-Learn Mandarin Now is another great podcast for Chinese listening practice.
+Learn Mandarin Now is another great podcast for Chinese listening practice, which ran until 2017.
 This Podbean podcast features a ton of Chinese language content, from how-to guides to Chinese language lessons to success stories from other Mandarin learners.

 This is a strong resource for beginners because it features a lot of inspiring listening content to get newbies motivated when the going gets rough.